How to Write an Informal French Letter

 Here are some useful tips to add some personality and style to your writing.
 First, if you are writing a letter, use lined paper or a ruler to write in straight lines.
 This will make your writing clearer and easier to read.

 Second, if you are writing to a friend or a family member, you can make it fun by using colored pens.
-Make sure the color is dark enough to be visible on your white paper.
+Make sure the ink is dark enough to contrast with the white paper.
 If you are using a computer, choose a fun font that you think your friend might appreciate.

 Another idea is to ask your children to draw in the margins of your letter.
 This is especially great if you are writing to friends and/or family members.